Table of Contents

 }

-After writing, Complete(Exception?) or CompleteAsync(Exception?, CancellationToken) should be called to properly dispose of resources used by the writer instance.
+After writing, Complete(Exception?) or CompleteAsync(Exception?, CancellationToken) should be called to flush buffered data and properly dispose of resources used by the writer instance.

 Note